-Publish Her, a female-founded hybrid publisher dedicated to elevating the words, stories and writing of women, is currently seeking contractors with editing and design expertise to join our growing team.
+Publish Her, a female-founded independent publisher dedicated to elevating the words, stories and writing of women, is currently seeking contractors with editing and design expertise to join our growing team.
 We partner with freelancers who are experienced in various areas of the publishing process (editing, design, marketing, etc.).
 Each part of the process is assigned to a contractor on our bench of experts, and each contractor is paid a set project fee for the work.
 Contractors are informed of the project fee for a particular book project up front, as well as the timeline, so you can decide if it works for you and your schedule.

 Additionally, Publish Her team members share an interest in empowering and uplifting women’s voices, possess a strong, sustained attention to detail, maintain clear and consistent communication, and possess excellent time management and conscientiousness in meeting deadlines.

 Copy editing/proofreading comes after the book has been through developmental and line editing, and the pages have been laid out.
 The process is generally completed the old-fashioned way, by marking edits on a printed copy of the PDF version of the book.

 The project rate for copy editing/proofreading is dependent on the number of words in the manuscript.
 As for the timeline, it is typically two to three weeks from the time you receive the print copy to when your edited document is needed back.

 Some things Publish Her looks for in copy editors/proofreaders:

 - Working knowledge of AP style and access to up-to-date style info (either via an AP website subscription or the most recent stylebook)

 - Ability to review both the big picture throughout the book (things like style consistency, incorrect character name changes, clarity, etc.) and the little picture on any given page (i.e., typos, punctuation, grammar, syntax)